 In order to use RunSignup, your browser must accept cookies.
 Otherwise, you will not be able to register for races or use other functionality of the website.
 However, your browser doesn't appear to allow cookies by default.

-The 6th Annual 3.21 Run for Down Syndrome will occur at Camp Olympic Park in Emmaus, PA (new location).
+The 7th Annual 3.21 Run for Down Syndrome will occur at Lehigh Parkway (at LVRR clubhouse) on April 11th (Easter weekend).
 The 3.21 mile distance symbolizes the 3 copies of the 21st chromosome that causes Down syndrome.
 100% of the proceeds will stay local and benefit the Eastern PA Down Syndrome Center.
 It’s not your typical 5K, it has just a little bit extra to make it special.

 Registration Fees (non-refundable):